humanWasHere/SPQR/docs/user_documentation/user_documentation.md

 - `-r`, `--recipe`
 Taking path to recipe.
 Uploads the given recipe to RCPDirector.
-Example : ```spqr upload -r /path/to/your/recipe.csv```
+Example: ```spqr upload -r /path/to/your/recipe.csv```
 - `-l`, `--layout`
 Taking path to layout.
 Uploads the given layout to RCPDirector.
-Example : ```spqr upload -l /path/to/your/layout.gds```
+Example: ```spqr upload -l /path/to/your/layout.gds```

 ### Test
-Originally intended for development purpose, the test command can help detect a bug in the recipe generation.
+Originally intended for development purposes, the test command can help detect bugs in the recipe generation.

 > **_NOTE:_**
 The test command generates files from defined configuration files.